JakubOliver/factory-creator/docs/source/user_docs/index.md

   - Generation started
   - Fitness of the best individual in the current generation
 - Medium - same as low, plus:
-  - Info about failures and errors occured while computing the factory
+  - Info about failures and errors that occurred while computing the factory
 - High - same as medium, plus:
-  - Detailed info about the evolution process, placement of individual buildings, thier connections etc.
+  - Detailed info about the evolution process, placement of individual buildings, their connections, etc.

 Other option is **what website should be used to open generated factory**.
-By defauled is set to 'https://fbe.teoxoy.com/'.
+By default it is set to 'https://fbe.teoxoy.com/'.
 This website/project is open source and can be run locally.
-So user can set the URL to ther own instance.
+So the user can set the URL to their own instance.

 **User mutations directory** is a directory from where can be loaded user-defined mutations via reflection.